kaerus-component/uP/README.md

   Deferres a task and returns a pending promise fulfilled with the return value from task.
   The task may also return a promise itself which to wait on.

-  * param Function- task to defer
+  * param Function - task to defer
-  * param ...[args] - optional list of arguments
+  * param ... [args] - optional list of arguments
   * return Object - returns a pending promise

   Example: Make readFileSync async